 At the moment of release, the launch angle and initial speed of the handle will cause it to assume a ballistic trajectory.
 If the range of the handle trajectory is greater than the skier's distance from the motorboat, the boat's occupants are in jeopardy.
-Injuries to towed water sport athletes have been well documented and discussed [1-7], although to a lesser extent in the area of wakeboarding [8-9].
-There is no literature on the potential for injuries to boat occupants from a handle recoil mechanism.
-On the other hand, the Water Sports Industry Association (WSIA) has promulgated the following admonitions [10]:
+Injuries to towed water sport athletes have been well documented and discussed [1-7], although to a lesser extent in the area of wakeboarding Adam A.E.
+Ziemba